marinapapap/bank-tech-test/readme.md

 class BankStatement {

   constructor() {
-    // the BankStatement class takes the Bank records and accumalates them into one formatted bank statement }
+    // the BankStatement class takes the Bank records and formats them into one bank statement }

-  addTransactionWithCurrentBalance(record) {
+  addRecords(records) {
     // a record is added as an instance of the Bank class
     // this is then stored in the BankStament class
-    // with the current balance after this transaction }
+    // delegating to the updateBankStaementData(record) method to update the data stored }

-  calculateCurrentBalance(record) {
+  updateBankStaementData(record) {
-    // depending on wether the record (array) has a value at the 2nd or 3rd postion
-    // will determine whether money is added or subtracted from the current balance }
+    // takes one iteration of the records from the Bank class and stores it in
+    // the instance variable bankStatementData(record)
+  }

   convertToDecimals(record) {
-    // converts any numerical value to appear with 2 decimal places }
+    // converts any depoist or withdrawal value to appear with 2 decimal places }

   statement() {